-The Grade of Fellow is a level of professional distinction and is conferred by the Board of Directors upon a BMES member.
-This individual has demonstrated exceptional achievements and has made significant contributions within the biomedical engineering field.
-This individual also has extensive leadership within the field but also has served within the Society.
+The BMES Grade of Fellow is a professional distinction granted by the Board of Directors upon a BMES member.
+This individual has demonstrated impactful achievements and has made significant contributions within the biomedical engineering community.
+They also have considerable leadership within their field of interest and served within the Society.

-- Five or more years of active participation as a biomedical engineer in the private or public sectors.
-Note: The five years of active participation does not require continuous active participation.
+- The candidate needs five or more years of active participation as a biomedical engineer in the private or public sector.
+Note: The five years do not require continuous active participation.

-- Typically, nominees have achieved the highest rank awarded by their Institution.
+- Typically, nominees have already achieved the highest rank awarded by their institution.

-- A demonstrable record of exceptional achievement and accomplishment in a specific field of interest within biomedical engineering.
-The achievement and accomplishments can be in research, education, industry, public service, new technology or clinical practice.
-Individuals making nomination recommendations would be expected to propose a citation summarizing these points in a statement of 30 words or less.
+- The candidate must have a demonstrable record of achievement and accomplishment in a specific field of interest within biomedical engineering.
+The achievement can be in research, education, industry, public service, new technology, or clinical practice.
+Individuals submitting nominations will have to summarize these points in a statement of 30 words or less.

-- Letters of recommendation are required (up to 3 allowed).
-The letter(s) of recommendation do not need to be from current BMES Fellows or members.
+- Letters of recommendation are required (max of three), and they do not need to be from a current BMES Fellow or member.

 Application RequirementsComplete and submit the Fellow Nomination Application.
-Nominations will open in February 2021.
 Ineligible or incomplete packets will not be reviewed.
 For more information, please contact email@example.com.

 BMES Grade of Fellow RubricTo view the award rubric, please click here.

 Guidelines for Preparing the 10-page CVTo view the guidelines, please click here.